hsllany/HtmlNative/README_English.md

 Using Html to render Android native views.

-Other than Webview, HtmlNative directly parse Html and Css into native views, which will：
+Other than Webview, HtmlNative directly parses HTML and CSS into Android native views, which will：

 - reach better user-expirence
 - make writing easy, just using html and css

-> Still working on put LuaScript into the raw html file to control the simple logic inside.
+> Still working on putting Lua script into the raw html file to control the simple logic inside.

 ## Html Support